teambit/docs/docs/how-bit-works.md

 Bit is built with an extension system.
 Bit delegates work on the component to tools, built as extensions, that can perform work on the component.
 The most common tools are:

 - **Compiler**: compiles or transpiles the original files and generate built artifacts.
 The artifacts are consumable by applications or other components.
 Compilers are specific for frameworks and usually also for flavors of the framework, as they contain the configuration required to run them.
-- **Tester**: An extension that runs the tests associated with the compiler.
+- **Tester**: An extension that runs the tests associated with the component and returns status.

 In addition to the tools, Bit contains a set of configuration that impact the component, such as package dependencies added to it.

 ## Versioning Components

 Bit components are versioned.
 Every time a component is tagged, Bit snapshots a new version of the component files and dependencies.
 Bit versioning adheres to [semver](https://semver.org) versioning guidelines.
-Before exporting component d from the local workspace, it should be tagged with a new unique version.
+Before exporting components from the local workspace, it should be tagged with a new unique version.

 ## Components Management